openmobilityfoundation/mobility-data-specification/modes/README.md

 _See more available trip attributes for any mode in the [trips endpoint](/provider#trips)._

+### Fare Attributes

+The `fare_attributes` array allows additional mode-specific information about fare information associated with the trip.
+It can return a list of JSON-formatted key/value pairs which correspond to the allowed attributes and values for the operative mode.
+See each [mode definition](#list-of-supported-modes) for details.

+_See more available fare attributes for any mode in the [trips endpoint](/provider#trips)._

 ### Vehicle Attributes

 The `vehicle_attributes` array returns a list of JSON-formatted key/value pairs which correspond to the allowed attributes and values for the operative mode.
 For each mode, the allowed attributes and corresponding values are defined in the [mode definition](#list-of-supported-modes).